Hector-Durazo/DAT301/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.
 I will not post it at `modules` as the space is limited.
 * Lecture notes have been uploaded to `canvas --> files --> lecture_notes`.
 You can download them from there if you have trouble with `Github`.
 * Grader has virtual office hours T3-5p & Th2-3p @[http://asu.zoom.us/my/mathtutoring](http://asu.zoom.us/my/mathtutoring).
-* Midterm project is available on canvas.
-You are required to form teams.
-Please read the instruction carefully.
-It is due **11:59pm Friday 10/16/2020**.
-* Lab 2 is avaible on canvas.
-Due **11:59pm Tuesday 10/20/2020**.
+* Homework 3 is avaible on NBGrader.
+Due **11:59pm Friday 10/30/2020**.
 Please start early and post questions on Slack.

 ### Syllabus